SchokiCoder/book_modern_c/src/22_optional.md

 because it's usage is very discouraged by most developers.
 The ones that do use it will recommend you to tread lightly.

-It allows you to directly jump to certain line in you program, like so:
+It allows you to directly jump to certain line in your program, like so:

 ```c
 {{ #include ../code/22_evil_goto.c }}